tlolkema/ai-n8n-agent-workshop/README.md

 - If you're using Safari, it's likely that the pop-up to connect GitHub to n8n will get blocked.
 - Closing and reopening a pull request will not trigger a new preview deployment which is needed to find the preview url.
 It's best to make a small change to the same pull request or use the manual trigger which mocks the PR event.
 - Before running the pipeline make sure you have both your GitHub (Scrum) issue and Pull request created.
+- Make sure to follow the steps in the Setup section, every step is important.